Powerbreathe Review: Effects on VO2max, Fitness, and Body O2

 The key factor for higher VO2max, endurance and body-O2 content is to condition the body to breathe less 24/7.
 If you try to exhale longer and even hold your breath after exhalations during breathing exercises with Powerbreathe (for advanced stages of training only), then you can get even more benefits from this device and achieve higher body oxygen level results and improved VO2max.

 You can get even better results with the Training Mask (see the link below).
 The key advantage of Training Mask in comparison with Powerbreathe is that it is possible to use Training Mask during exercise. greatly amplifying various benefits related to increased body and brain O2 levels.
+Among top athletes, the Training Mask is used by Pete Jacobs, 2012 Ironman World Champion.
+You can find my review of this device here: Training Mask.

 Warning.
 Breathing exercises can cause powerful cleansing reactions and can be dangerous for pregnant women, people with organ transplants, GI problems, and panic attacks, as well as those who take medication for diabetes, hypertension, hypothyroidism, and other conditions.
 Consult your health care provider and follow special guidelines, which can be found in the Module Restrictions, limits, and temporary contraindications.